cloudfour/drizzle/docs/README.md

 # Getting Started

-Drizzle is built on the [Node.js](node) platform, so be sure to have it installed before proceeding.
+Drizzle is built on the [Node.js][node] platform, so be sure to have it installed before proceeding.

 ## Installation

-1. [Download](download) and extract a copy of the source.
+1. [Download][download] and extract a copy of the source.
 2. Run `npm start` in the resulting directory.

 This will install dependencies, build your toolkit, and start the development server at <http://localhost:3000>.

 ## Tasks

-The build sequence consists of a small set of [Gulp](gulp) tasks.
+The build sequence consists of a small set of [Gulp][gulp] tasks.
 While you'll probably only need `gulp` and `gulp --dev` most of the time, the other tasks can be called independently to process only a subset of your source files:

 | Task           | Description
 | ---            | ---